jrochkind/dig_rb/README.md

 * Specs found in MRI repo for #dig in 2.3.0
 * [Ruby Spec Suite](https://github.com/ruby/spec/) specs found in repo for Array and Hash#dig
 * All examples in MRI 2.3.0 generated method API docs.
-(One example in MRI 2.3.0 is _wrong_ about exception class/method returned, dig_rb matches actual 2.3.0 behavior there, not documented example)
+(One example in MRI 2.3.0 is _wrong_ about exception class and message returned, dig_rb matches actual 2.3.0 behavior there, not documented example)

 [Our travis](https://travis-ci.org/jrochkind/dig_rb) runs tests on a variety of ruby platforms.